yuca-live/yuca-datalake-utils/README.md

 # Data Lake Utility
 Package to manipulate data from/into Amazon S3 using partitions compatible with Apache Hadoop filesystem.
-At this moment, this package was conceived to handle JSON data only.
-That being said, it expects a list of dictionaries.
+At this moment, this package was conceived to handle JSON and Parquet formats.
+That being said, it expects a Pandas DataFrame.

 Data will be written into Amazon S3 as a multi-line JSON string, compressed as GZIP.
 ## Features